misantronic/minc/README.md

 ### Minclude

-> A tiny JavaScript-loader for modern browsers.
+> A tiny JavaScript-loader for most browsers.

 Minclude is a lightweight JavaScript-loader (283 bytes) making it super-easy to dynamically embed your scripts.
 You simply pass an array with your scripts to `Minclude`.
 That's it.<br>